SterlingVix/newsaggregator/README.md

-# New Saggregator
+﻿# News Aggregator

-New Saggregator is Indigo Iago’s fork of Sean Chen, Matt Kim, Eteinne Tripier, and Sam Puth’s News Aggregator project.
+News Aggregator is Indigo Iago’s fork of Sean Chen, Matt Kim, Eteinne Tripier, and Sam Puth’s News Aggregator project.
 It that integrates with a variety of different content APIs.
 It’s our plan to wreck it something fierce.

 ## Team

-  - __Product Owner__: A&J
+  - __Product Owner__: Aaron & Jim
-  - __Scrum Master__: I
+  - __Scrum Master__: Iago
-  - __Chief Developer__: W
+  - __Chief Developer__: Wesley

 ## Table of Contents